chunrapeepat/score-language/README.md

 #### Play statement

 ```
-# play note 1 in C#major chromatic scale
+# play note 1 in C major scale
 play note 1

-# play note 1 in C#major chromatic scale in the next octave
+# play note 1 in C major scale in the next octave
-play note 1 + 12
+play note 1 + 7

 # play note 1 for 3 seconds
 play note 1 for 3 secs